Home

 Hand-knotted - Woven by hand.
 A weaver actually knots the yarns by hand that make up the pile around the warp yarns that run the length of the rug.

-Hand-hooked/hand-tufted - Usually refers to rugs made by craftsmen who insert yarn into a backing according to a pattern with a handheld tool.
+Hand-hooked/hand-tufted - Usually refers to area rugs made by craftsmen who insert yarn into a backing according to a pattern with a handheld tool.
 The pile of a hand-hooked rug is made up of loops.
 A hand-tufted rug has a cut pile surface.

 Aubusson/Tapestry Weave - A hand-woven method originating In France in which the "stitches" on the face look more linear, and the back may look "stringy" This occurs when the weaver changes yam colors.